MileHacker Logo

 • Some historical sites might have limited ramp access or elevators.

-• Cobblestone pathways in older areas might present challenges for smooth movement.
+• Cobblestone pathways in older it's possible that some areas present challenges for smooth movement.

 • Communication regarding specific needs at local establishments may require translation assistance.